Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 This is an interesting little rum.
 It's light and "clean" and fresh, as others mention.
 There's really not much heft to it at all.
 There are aromas of coconut water, grass, and subtle sweetness, and no alcohol (great!).
 The palate follows suit.
 You could use this as a white rum, an agricole, or even a vodka substitute (for which I think it would excel).
 As an agricole, its flavor pales in comparison to the others I've tried.
 You can make a workable Ti' Punch out of it, and it's very sippable and quite good, but it's nothing at all like an agricole out of Martinique.
 A 50+% version would be interesting, and I believe it would be fine indeed; too bad it's been watered down so much.

 Overall, though fairly bland, I think for many people this will be a point in its favor.
 The lack of alcohol notes on the nose, decent price-point, and eco-friendly marketing-speak makes it easy to recommend to others (could be an 8 for some).
 But myself, I'll likely go elsewhere for my white mixing rum needs.

-Update 8/2017 - Now that the bottle is almost empty, and I've tasted quite a few more white agricoles, I do appreciate it a bit more.
+Update 8/2017 - Now that the bottle is almost empty, I do appreciate it a bit more.
 It's a shadow of what most agricoles are—you can detect similarities if you know what to look for.
-Still, it's far too diluted for the neat rum taster.
-It remains a decent mixer if you can find it around $20, but I won't be buying another bottle.
+Still, it's far too diluted and dull for the neat rum taster.
+It remains a decent mixer for the vodka crowd, but I won't be buying another bottle.

 I purchased Batiste at my local Trader Joe's and was happily surprised to find it so easy to drink even straight, clean flavor.
 A must try and not just a summer drink!